JordanHiggins777/Engineering_4_NoteBook/README.md

 ## Objective:
 Make a Engineering 4 notebook in GitHub.
 ## Prossess:
 This was another assignment that was provided a youtube video as a resorce(LINK:https://www.youtube.com/watch?v=9IpcrxeftwE&feature=emb_title).Getting the PI online was a bit difficult for me personaly because of my pi disintegrating the SD cards it came in contact with, thus I had to get a new PI in person and that was a prossess in itself because this is 2020 and getting sheadules to match up is a nightmare. regardless i eventually got the new PI online and a engineering 4 notebook up.
 The hardest part of the actual assignment was this one glitch where it didnt reconize my account, I just shoutdown the pi and tried again.
 My guess is this just came down to a typo error.
-Other then that i had no problemsi
+Other then that i had no problems.
 ## Code Explanation:
 N/A whoops no code.
 ## Problems and Solutions: